 Santiago Canyon College supports liberal policies regarding free speech for individual students, college staff, nonofficial college groups, and visiting speakers.
 Please refer to Board Policy (BP 3900) for specific information.

-Grades are based upon the quality of work done, that is, upon actual accomplishment in courses offered for credit.
-Credit by examination, Pass/No Pass, "W's" and "I's" are not figured into grade point averages.
+Grades are based upon the quality of work completed, that is, upon actual accomplishment in courses offered for credit.
+Credit by examination, Class In Progress (CIP), Incomplete (I), Pass/No Pass (P or NP), Reports Delayed (RD), and Withdrawals (W, EW, or MW) are not figured into Grade Point Averages (GPA).
 The grade point average is computed by dividing all other units attempted into all grade points received.
-The meaning of each grade and its value in grade points is as follows:
+The meaning of each Grade and its value in Grade Points is as follows:

 |A - Excellent ||4 per unit earned|

 |C - Satisfactory ||2 per unit earned|

 |*D - Passing, Less than satisfactory ||1 per unit earned|

 |P - Pass ||0 per unit earned|